-For almost a thousand years Aya Sofya, or Haghia Sophia, was the largest enclosed space in the world, designed to impress the strength and wealth of the Byzantine emperors upon their own subjects and visiting foreign dignitaries alike.
-Superbly located between the Topkapı Palace and Sultanahmet Camii on the ancient acropolis, the first hill of İstanbul, the church dominated the city skyline for a millennium, until the domes and minarets of the city’s mosques began to challenge its eminence in the sixteenth century.
+For almost a thousand years Haghia Sophia, or Aya Sofya in Turkish, was the largest enclosed space in the world, designed to impress the strength and wealth of the Byzantine emperors upon their own subjects and visiting foreign dignitaries alike.
+Superbly located between the Topkapı Palace and Blue Mosque on the ancient acropolis, the first hill of Istanbul, the church dominated the city skyline for a millennium, until the domes and minarets of the city’s mosques began to challenge its eminence in the sixteenth century.

-In 1204, Aya Sofya was ransacked by Catholic soldiers during the Fourth Crusade.
-Mules were brought in to help carry off silver and gilt carvings, and a prostitute was seated on the throne of the patriarch.
+In 1204, Haghia Sophia was ransacked by Catholic soldiers during the Fourth Crusade.
 In 1452, far too late, the Byzantine Church reluctantly accepted union with the Catholics in the hope that Western powers would come to the aid of Constantinople against the Turks.
 On May 29, 1453, those who had said they would rather see the turban of a Turk than the hat of a cardinal in the streets of Constantinople got their way when the city was captured.
-Mehmet the Conqueror rode to the church of Aya Sofya and stopped the looting that was taking place.
+Mehmet the Conqueror rode to the church of Haghia Sophia and stopped the looting that was taking place.
 He had the building cleared of relics and said his first prayer there on the following Friday; this former bastion of the Byzantine Christian Empire was now a mosque.

 Extensive restorations were carried out on the mosaics in the mid-nineteenth century by the Swiss Fossati brothers, but due to Muslim sensitivities the mosaics were later covered over again.
 The building functioned as a mosque until 1932, and in 1934 it was opened as a museum.

-Five large portals pierce the western wall of Aya Sofya.
+Five large portals pierce the western wall of Haghia Sophia.
 The central Orea Porta or “Beautiful Gate” was reserved for the imperial entourage.
 Beyond it, the outer narthex or vestibule is a long cross-vaulted corridor where display boards outline the history of the site.